 Freediag is an experimental suite of vehicle diagnostic protocols and an OBD II (mostly) compliant ScanTool, designed to run on Linux and Windows platforms natively.
 Only a command-line interface is provided at the moment.

 OBD II is a standard for vehicle diagnostics relating to emissions implemented on all US vehicles since the mid 1990s.
 Europe has introduced a standard called EOBD which is basically the same.

 The idea is that any garage/workshop will have a scantool and can diagnose vehicles with emissions problems - these are brought to the attention of the driver by a "Check Engine" light.

 This suite also contains protocol suites for some manufacturer specific protocols such as the protocol used on some Mercedes Benz gearbox controllers.
-It is intended to add the VW diagnostic protocol shortly.
+It is intended to add the VW and Nissan diagnostic protocols eventually.

 It is intended that this grow into a full blown diagnostic suite for configuring and checking faults on many vehicles.